o365hq/o365hq.com/content/blog/Detect threats and manage alerts with Microsoft Cloud App Security.md

 Microsoft Cloud App Security helps you control how your data is consumed.
-It provides advanced analytics to discover and prevent cyberthreats across all your Microsoft and third-party cloud services.
+It provides advanced analytics to discover and prevent cyber threats across all your Microsoft and third-party cloud services.